-You can make this bracelet from any rectangular wrapper: dum dum wrappers, tootsie roll wrappers, most gum wrappers, now and laters… be creative, there are lots of options!
+If you’re clever, you can make this bracelet from any rectangular wrapper: dum dum wrappers, tootsie roll wrappers, most gum wrappers, now and laters… be creative, there are lots of options!

-Keep in mind that when you have finished, you need the bracelet big enough to slide on and off your wrist without too much trouble.
-Because of the folding method, the bracelet will stretch slightly, so this shouldn’t be much of a problem.. but be careful.
+Keep in mind that when you have finished, you need the bracelet to be big enough to slide on and off your wrist without too much trouble.
+Because of the folding method, the bracelet will stretch slightly, so this shouldn’t be much of a problem.., but be careful.
 This is the only tutorial that contains the ending method that blends in with the rest of the bracelet; it’s very tricky but entirely feasible.

 Click on any of the photos for a larger view.